nerdsRob/PocketSVG/README.md

 * [Drawing Shapes Using Bezier Paths](http://developer.apple.com/library/ios/#documentation/2ddrawing/conceptual/drawingprintingios/BezierPaths/BezierPaths.html) - From Apple's Drawing and Printing Guide for iOS

 ## Latest Fixes
+* Enhanced support for NSBezierPaths (thanks to [mcianni](https://github.com/mcianni)).
 * Fixed problem that causes SVGs to render with wrong frame dimensions.
 * Fixed problem that causes some SVGs to render incorrectly.
 * Fixed parse bug for SVGs with blank spaces in them (thanks to [mindbrix](https://github.com/mindbrix)).
 * Simplified PocketSVG's init method (thanks to [johnnyknox](https://github.com/johnnyknox)).

 ## To Do
-* Generate NSBezierPaths as well as UIBezierPaths
+* Full support for NSBezierPaths as well as UIBezierPaths (work in progress on develop branch)
 * Make it a category on CAShapeLayer?

 ## Support